f-ei8ht/notes/Java/Basic.md

 - first release 1995
 - previously called as `oak`
 - named after java islands because of their coffee beans
+- Every variable has a type, every expression has a type and all types are strictly define more over every assignment should be checked by the compiler by the type compatibility hence java language is considered as strongly typed programming language.

 ## Features